tigerbeetle/tigerbeetle/src/clients/node/README.md

 # tigerbeetle-node
 [TigerBeetle](https://github.com/coilhq/tigerbeetle) client for NodeJS

-**Note:** We will be making breaking changes to our data types in the next few days.

 ## Installation
 **Prerequisites:** The current version of the client reuses components from TigerBeetle.
 As such it targets Linux kernel v5.6 or newer.
 Node >= 14.0.0 is also required.